-NT 602 The Gospel of Matthew (3) O NT 602-CL The Gospel of Matthew (3) NT 602-CL-GK The Gospel of Matthew (3) NT 602-GK The Gospel of Matthew (3)
+NT 602 The Gospel of Matthew (3) O

+NT 602-CL The Gospel of Matthew (3)

+NT 602-CL-GK The Gospel of Matthew (3)

+NT 602-GK The Gospel of Matthew (3)

 An expositional study of the Gospel of Matthew and an exploration of the literary, argumentative, historical context, and theological content of the Gospel.
 Particular attention is given to Matthew's theology of Christ, common and distinctive theological features of Matthew, parables, and various methods employed in the study of Matthew.
+GK courses will also include a lab, 1 hour per week.
+Prerequisite: OT 502 or NT 502.

-NT 603 The Gospel of Luke and the Acts of the Apostles (3) O

-NT 603-GK The Gospel of Luke and the Acts of the Apostles (3)
+NT 603 The Gospel of Luke and the Acts of the Apostles (3) O NT 603-GK The Gospel of Luke and the Acts of the Apostles (3)

 A detailed thematic and exegetical study of the Gospel of Luke and the Acts of the Apostles, with special attention given to Luke's theology of Christ, the Holy Spirit, and the life and mission of the church.
+GK course will also include a lab, 1 hour per week.

-NT 604 The Johannine Literature (3) O NT 604-GK The Johannine Literature (3)
+NT 604 The Johannine Literature (3) O

+NT 604-GK The Johannine Literature (3)

 A reading of and reflection upon the Gospel and Letters of John, noting their literary form, historical context, and theological content.
 Particular attention is given to those topics and themes that constitute a unique and profound contribution to the New Testament and to the Christian faith.
+GK courses will also include a lab, 1 hour per week.